Table of Contents

 Regulated by the independent financial services regulator, the Financial Conduct Authority (FCA), Plum allows you to consolidate your previous pensions by transferring them all into one single, simple account.

-SIPPS are offered by Plum Money, which has appointed Gaudi Regulated Services Limited (Gaudi) to act as the Product Provider.
-Gaudi are required to supply important information to help you to decide whether this product is right for you.
+SIPPS are offered by Plum Money, which has appointed Quai Investment Services Limited (Quai) to act as the Product Provider.
+Quai are required to supply important information to help you to decide whether this product is right for you.
 You should read this document carefully so that you understand what you are buying and keep it safe for reference.

 If you'd like to learn more about Plum then you can check out our website.